Posts by Kimberly June Miller

 Kimberly June Miller Talks IFS & Jesus On The Husband Material Podcast

-On the Husband Material podcast with host Drew Boa, Kim Miller explains a Christ-centered approach to internal family systems (IFS).
+On the Husband Material podcast with host Drew Boa, Kimberly Miller explains a Christ-centered approach to Internal Family Systems (IFS).